Eric-MK/Load-Balancer/README.md

 - **load_balancer/**: Contains the load balancer application files.
 - **myserver/**: Contains server application files used by the load balancer.
+- **testing_code/**: Contains Python files to analyse and test the load balancer.
+- **screenshot/**: Contains figures and images for the tested results.
 - **docker-compose.yml**: Defines Docker services for load balancer and server instances.
 - **Makefile**: Provides convenient commands for Docker operations.
 - **Flask**: Chosen for its lightweight and easy-to-use framework for building the load balancer and server applications.